sathvik-sankruth/Data_Mining-CSE5334/README.md

 Inverse Document Frequency(idf)=log( Total Number of documents / Number of documents with the keyword )

-TF_IDF=TF*IDF
+TF_IDF= TF * IDF

 # Challenges faced:
 The data set is huge which has around 40K rows.
 Takes a long time for more than 40 seconds to read the data set and perform calculations for each query.
 Hence Im reading the dataset at the beginning of the search function and precalculating the tf-idf scores, so that it's easy to get the search result once the page is loaded.

 # Contributions:
-Implemented stop words reduction while calculating tf-idf.
+Implemented stop words reduction and stemming while calculating tf-idf. <br>
+Added pickle to save the initial loading time. <br>